 Deadline for Submission:

 October 3, midnight, Pacific Standard Time.
-That’s right, less than a month.
+That’s right, less than three weeks away.
 I said it wasn’t easy, so hustle!

 How a Winner is Chosen:

-While I have no idea how many entries I’ll end up receiving, I’m going to try to publish as many as I can, if not all of them.
-Entries will be posted on October 5.
-Semi-finalists will be chosen by me and the Worker Bees later that same day.
+While I’m not sure how many entries I’ll end up receiving, I’m going to try to publish as many as I can, if not all of them.
+Entries will be posted during the Reader-Created Content Week, the week of Oct.
+3. Semi-finalists will be chosen by me and the Worker Bees later that week.
 Readers will then have a chance to vote on their favorite.
-Winner announced October 7.
+The winner will be announced by the end of the Challenge, Oct.
+11.

 The beef will be shipped to one address.
 It is up to the participants to divide the beef up however they choose (and for those of you thinking about hoarding the beef and not telling your other participants, keep in mind your Grokfeast will be published live on a blog that gets millions of page views a month.
 They might find out.).